Thursday 18 July 2019

 • Sturmey-Archer;

-I understand that all post-world war two Sturmey-Archer dyno-hubs and gear Dynohubs are the same and parts are interchangeable.
+I understand that all post-world war two Sturmey-Archer Dynohubs and gear Dynohubs are the same specification and most parts are interchangeable.
 The external appearance changed from time to time though.
-Earlier hubs have 32 holes front and 40 holes rear but later hubs all have 36 spoke holes.
+The significant difference is that earlier hubs have 32 holes front and 40 holes rear but later hubs all have 36 spoke holes.

-Picture - Making the keeper; Find a glass jar of about the right diameter, wrap it in a rage, and then bend the mu-metal around the protected jar.
+Picture - Making the keeper; Find something of about the right diameter, (glass jar wrapped it in a rage), and then bend the mu-metal around the protected jar.
 The kitchen scissors are described as cut anything up to tin plate steel and are more suitable than the tin snips on the right.
 A hammer, anvil (use a vice with care), and a file to clean up the cut edges.

-I have some mu-metal and have cut a piece 30mm x 260mm x 0.5mm - it looks messy because I used kitchen scissors and it would be better cut with a guillotine to make a magnet keeper for a GH12 hub-dynamo.
-I bent the strip of mu-metal around the glass jar wrapped in a rag to form into a C shape radius.
+I have some mu-metal and have cut a piece 30 mm x 260 mm x 0.5 mm - it looks messy because I used kitchen scissors and it would be better cut with a guillotine to make a magnet keeper for up to the largest size a GH12 hub-dynamo.
+I bent the strip of mu-metal around the glass jar wrapped in a rag to form into a C shape radius with overlapping ends, and be a little larger diameter.

 -----------------------------------------------------

-The variable hub gear and other bicycle parts are made to loose-tolerances So that no moving parts should feel stiff or tight.
+No moving parts should feel stiff or tight.
 That is they tolerate grit and dirt with the minimum of harmful wear.
-Frequent oiling is necessary to lubricate, flush out dirt and moisture.
+Traditionally frequent oiling was done to lubricate, flush out dirt and moisture.
+I have been advised that oiling minimally but frequently is better and thin engine oil is good (which is what I use).

-By comparison, the synchro and servo, gear-heads and tacho or Synchro resolver pictured right are expensive precision components used in precision instruments.
+By comparison, the synchro and servo, gear-heads and tacho or Synchro resolver pictured right are expensive precision components used for measurement.
 There is virtually no slack or stiffness in them.
 They were supplied in the tightly fitting plastic pack shown and were made in the 1960s by Vartec.
-These components can be stacked end to end and they fit firmly.
-Synchros and servos are used in a clean dry environment but will continue to work in a dirty environment with some moisture.
+These components can be stacked end to end and they fit firmly and easily.
+Synchros and servos are used in a clean dry environment but will continue to work in a moist environment.
 The military uses them but they are rarely used in industry now.

-Synchros and servos were developed for use to compute gun rang during World War 2 one of the lectures at college I attended was one of those wartime boffins who worked on gun ranging.
+Synchros and servos were developed for use to compute a big gun's rang during World War 2 one of the lectures at college I attended was one of those wartime boffins who worked on gun ranging.
 They do a very quick addition sum of angle inputs approximation to compute the range.
+The guns is positioned to were the synchro systems produced a null I do not know if synchronous motors were used to position the gun at this time?

 Disassembly of the dynamo section;

 A dynamo hub bearings and the variable gears can be serviced without separating the magnetic parts.
-In this case, the magnet moves around the winding freely and the inside looks clean enough not to require removing the armature and inserting the keeper.
-Although the amount of cleaning will be limited anyway.
+In this case, the magnet moves around the winding freely and the inside looks clean enough not to require removing the armature whilst inserting the keeper.
+Although the amount of cleaning possible or necessary is limited.

 The bearing can be seen the adjustment can be made from inside or also the adjustment can be made with the dynamo section assembled using the remote adjuster picture on the bottom left corner of the tray of parts.
 I recommend that the variable gear section be opened and checked, but if you are not going to touch the variable gear section, ensure that this bearing is adjusted correctly.

 If the hub does not have an oil port then the bearings do need to be greased.
-This Dynohub does not require greasing and this internal bearing does not have a water-repelling seal.
-In this case, oil gets to all bearings and other parts.
+This Dynohub does not require greasing and this internal bearing water-repelling labyrinth, the only greased part, is between the stationary connection plate and the moving section.
+In this case, oil can get to all bearings and other parts.

 ------------------------------------------------------